UWFront-End-Cert/html200-adopt-a-dog/README.md

 - style.css and html files have been updated.
 - Media Queries now starts from mobile to desktop version.
 - Experience on compressing and editing images.
-- HTML files has been reinforced by applying classes to a make a robust sections of each pages, especially in headers and footers.
+- HTML files has been reinforced by applying classes to consolidate robust sections in all each pages, especially in headers and footers.
 - Reduced innecesary extra lines of coding.
 - Examined through the dev-tools > network, the capacity of how this pages render in a satisfactory time performance.
 Tested and rendered in Mozilla, Chrome and Brave web    browsers.